You want smart political talk without the meltdowns?

 The role the truckers play in everyday life is incalculable because every item at every store that we go to is because it was brought there by a truck.

-And it's not an easy life, it's not an easy job.
+And it's not an easy life.

-You've done over the road, you're doing more local routes now, but it's still hard.
+You're doing more local routes now, but it's still hard.

-You probably I would have guessed that if you wanted to go back out over the road, you'd probably make more money at this point because truckers are in demand.
+You probably, I would have guessed that if you wanted to go back out over the road, you'd probably make more money at this point because truckers are in demand.

 They're just not available.

-So are you an independent operator or do you have a uh or do you have a company?
+So are you an independent operator or do you have a or do you have a company?

 Yeah.